-Help kids recognize alphabet letters by playing a twist on an old classic: Tic-Tac-Toe.
-The game’s great to use as a literacy center, homeschool activity or rainy day game!
+Help kids recognize alphabet letters and memorize sight words by playing a twist on an old classic: Tic-Tac-Toe.
+The alphabet and sight word tic-tac-toe game’s great to use as a literacy center, homeschool activity or word work station!

-Instead of writing an X or an O, however, players will write either letters (if they are learning the ABCs) or sight words (if they have started reading).
+But, instead of writing an X or an O, players will write either letters (if they are learning the ABCs) or sight words (if they have started reading).

-Since Middle Brother is still working on learning his alphabet letters, I printed the ABC Tic Tac Toe (below).
+Since Middle Brother is still working on learning his alphabet letters, I printed the alphabet Tic-Tac-Toe (below).

 I cut apart the sheet of letters and placed them in a cup I’d covered with a colorful knee sock.
 (This extra step isn’t required but it makes the activity a lot more exciting for kids!)

-Middle Brother shook the cup to mix up the letters and then reached inside to pick a card: Y!
+Middle Brother shook the cup to mix up the letters and then reached inside to pick a card: E!

-It was my turn next so I reached in the cup and pulled out a J.
+It was my turn next so I reached in the cup and pulled out a R.

 We wrote our letters in the right spot on our sheet and started playing the game.

-Middle Brother went first and wrote his Y in a spot.
-Then I wrote J in a different place.
-Back and forth we went until I wrote my third J in a row and won the game.
+Middle Brother went first and wrote his E in a spot.
+Then, I wrote R in a different place.
+Back and forth we went until I wrote my third R in a row and won the game.

-Luckily, Middle Brother is a very good sport so we shook hands, congratulated each other on a great match, and jumped right into round 2.
+Luckily, Middle Brother is a very good sport so we shook hands, congratulated each other on a great match, and jumped right into round two.

 Grab Your Download

 Ready to play?!
-Just click the button below to grab your free alphabet and sight word tic tac toe games.
-Enjoy!
+Just click the button below to grab your free tic-tac-toe games and then for more fun, check out our best-selling Ultimate Preschool Activity Pack in our shop!